tibs/markup-history/notes-per-slide-long.rst

 .. _CommonMark: http://commonmark.org/

+(The CommonMark specification is rigorous, and well written, but inevitable very long, which rather undoes the perceived "simplicity" of markdown.
+Also, it is only really atttempting to specify the common ground of the markdown variants, and thus does not, for instance, include table.

-  The Common Mark spec is at http://spec.commonmark.org/.
-It is clearly aimed to be a rigourous specification, which is excellent.
-Note that it calls the underlined heading style "setext headings", which is nice.
-It still retains the ability to embed HTML in a document, which is not so nice.
+Note that it calls the underlined heading style "setext headings", which is nice.)

-  The CommonMark specification is also an interesting summary of the problems and incompatibilities of the different implementations, and tries to explain *why* they have made the choices they have made.
-It is worth reading (although quite long).

-  However, by the time we've got the rigour of a CommonMark, the complexity of the language seems to me to be at least that of reStructuredText, without the tidyness of that latter.
-I think there are many more surprises in how CommonMark "works".

 ----